billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 # HTTP Range Requests

-How do you update a server to support HTTP Range requests per the RFC at
-<https://httpwg.org/specs/rfc7233.html>.
-(If you are not familiar with Range requests, the page
+HTTP Range requests are defined in the RFC at <https://httpwg.org/specs/rfc7233.html>.
+If you are not familiar with Range requests, the page at
-at <https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests> gives a good overview.
-Read that then come back).
+<https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests> gives a good overview.
+Read that
+then come back.

-Firstly, out of the box ASP.NET Core does support range requests.
-It does have some minor limitation.
-For example, it does not support requesting multiple ranges in one request, such as "Range: bytes=0-50, 100-150".
+Out of the box ASP.NET Core supports range requests with some minor limitation.
+For example, it does not support requesting multiple ranges in one request, such as `Range: bytes=0-50, 100-150`.
 This is valid per the spec, but ASP.NET Core only supports requesting a single range.
 See the code in [RangeHelper.cs](https://github.com/dotnet/aspnetcore/blob/release/6.0/src/Shared/RangeHelper/RangeHelper.cs#L48) which contains: